-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - > Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - > Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - > Ensuring the relevant staffing ratios are met, where applicable - > Making sure each child in the Early Years Foundation Stage is assigned a key person
+- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website

+- Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - > Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly.
+Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly.
+This is to include training in the role staff play in enforcing the IT policies related to filtering and monitoring so that staff members understand their responsibilities and the rationale for these measures. - ➤ Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - > Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person - > Overseeing the safe use of technology, mobile phones and cameras in the setting

-5.5 Virtual school heads
+5.6 Virtual school heads